 Once the basic terms are agreed to, the owner (likely through an attorney) prepares the lease.
 A lease is a contract prepared by the owner or owner’s lawyer and will inherently be written to look out for the owner’s best interest.

 Many times, business owners think a lease is a one-way contract, where the landlord binds a tenant into paying a certain amount of money for an agreed amount of time.
 However, lease contracts are two-way agreements where both sides agree to a lengthy set of rights, responsibilities, and obligations.

-Understand your “must haves”, “nice to haves”, and the list of items that are more nitpicky issues (attorneys seem to find them all).
-Your “must haves” are issues you are willing to walk away from the deal for or where you need to walk away from the deal because costs or risks are too great to bear.
-Most of your “must haves” should be sorted out well before you go to lease; but sometimes there are surprises when the lease document is delivered.
-The “nice to haves” are items that may have added costs or risks you weren’t expecting but are relatively immaterial (i.e. air conditioning maintenance agreements) or have low probability of impact.
+Understand your “must-haves”, “nice to haves”, and the list of items that are more nitpicky issues (attorneys seem to find them all).
+Your “must-haves” are issues you are willing to walk away from the deal for or where you need to walk away from the deal because costs or risks are too great to bear.
+Most of your “must-haves” should be sorted out well before you go to lease, but sometimes there are surprises when the lease document is delivered.
+The “nice to haves” are items that may have added costs or risks you weren’t expecting but are relatively immaterial (i.e. air conditioning maintenance agreements) or have a low probability of impact.

 Importance of a Good Lease

 If you are operating without a lease or occupying an office on a month-to-month basis, you should always be prepared to move within 30 days, at the owner’s discretion.
 If a business does not have a lease, the business has very little rights or protection from being dislocated.
 A business cannot have the flexibility to leave when they choose without the owner also having the flexibility to have you leave when they choose.